Galaxy Number Counts and Implications for Strong Lensing: Data Reduction

 \subsection{Sample Definition and Data Processing}

 The lens sample comprises 18 systems which were observed with ACS as part of the CfA-Arizona Space Telescope Lens Survey (CASTLES; GO-9744; PI Kochanek).
 This sample was defined by taking the full list of lenses observed with ACS as part of the CASTLES program (24 galaxies in all) and only including systems that (1) had total exposure times $\ga$2000~s, (2) had no extremely bright stars in the field, and (3) had galactic latitudes of $|b| > 10$.
 Each system was observed through the F555W and F814W filters, but for comparison with the control data sets, we only consider the F814W data.
 The typical total exposure times through the F814W filter were $\sim$2000--3000~sec.
 Details of the observations are given in Table~1.
 The pipeline-processed data were obtained from the Multi-mission Archive at Space Telescope, and the individual exposures were combined using the {\em multidrizzle} package \citep{multidrizzle}.
 We also included in the lens sample deep ACS images of B0218+357 (GO-9450; PI N.\ Jackson) and B1608+656 (GO-10158; PI Fassnacht), with total F814W exposure times of 48,720 and 28,144~sec, respectively.
 For easier comparison with the rest of the lens sample we only used the data from the first four F814W exposures on the B1608+656 field, with a combined integration time of 2528~sec.

 The lens galaxies are at moderate redshifts, with a mean and RMS of $\mu_z = 0.55$ and $\sigma_z = 0.22$, respectively.
-This should be compared to the environmental investigations of \citet{auger_slacs} and \citet{treu_slacs_environ}, which focused on a lower redshift sample ($z\la 0.3$).
+This should be compared to the environmental investigations of \citet{auger_slacs} and \citet{treu_slacs_environ}, which analyzed the lower redshift SLACS ($z\la 0.3$) sample \citep[e.g.,][]{slacsI,slacsV}.
+The lens galaxies can be further distinguished from the SLACS lenses in that nearly all of them (17/20) are lensing active galactic nuclei (AGN) rather than galaxies, and all but one of them were selected by targeting the lensed source population rather than targeting the likely lenses as was done in SLACS.
+Most lens systems with existing time delays have lens redshifts at $z>0.3$.
+Thus, this sample, with $z_{\rm lens} \sim 0.5$, and lensed sources that are expected to be variable, is more likely to be representative of lens systems for which time delays, and thus quantities such as $H_0$, can be measured.